VulcanValkyrie/refstack-sync-and-verify/README.md

       company table
 * 4/4/17
     - worked on removing anomalies from the contact addition process.
 Still has a few minor quirks
+* 4/5/17
+    - contact addition process remedied; the phenomena which caused the header row to be added into the db has been fixed as well.

 //////////////////////////////////// Current Status & Functionality /////////////////////////////